 Peru contains one of the best sections of Amazon Rainforest for visitors.
-The area has the most clay licks and some of the most beautiful oxbow lakes in Amazonia.
-Not to mention, this section of the Amazon Rainforest has been reported to contain the most animals and plants.
+The rainforest from Puerto Maldonado has the most clay licks and some of the most beautiful oxbow lakes in Amazonia.
+Not to mention, the Peruvian section of the Amazon Rainforest has been reported to contain one of the highest levels of wildlife.

-Home to some incredible lodges from the main areas to explore the Peruvian Amazon, how do you choose between Puerto Maldonado, Iquitos, & Manu.
-All these areas offer a fantastic experience.
-What is important if you’re after a general deep rainforest experience are the lodge and guides.
+As Peru’s rainforest is home to some incredible Amazon lodges, how do you choose between Puerto Maldonado, Iquitos and Manu.
+All of these areas offer a fantastic experience. but what’s important if you’re after a general deep rainforest experience are the lodge and guides.

 First of all, let’s start with a few ‘ifs’.

-- If you have at least 5 or more days to spend in the rainforest for an in depth and general experience, all the deep Amazon Rainforest lodges we recommend from Iquitos, Puerto Maldonado, and into Manu offer a fantastic experience.
+- If you have at least 5 or more days to spend in the rainforest for an in depth and general experience, all of the deep Amazon Rainforest lodges we recommend from Iquitos, Puerto Maldonado and Manu offer a fantastic experience.

 - If budget is not a concern then all the deep Amazon lodges offer a fantastic general experience.

-- If there are no specific animals you want the highest chance of spotting, all our recommended lodges for each area offer a fantastic experience.
+- If there are no specific animals you want the highest chance of spotting, all our recommended Amazon lodges for Iquitos, Puerto Maldonado and Manu offer a fantastic experience.

 Iquitos • The Tahuayo Lodge offers a private tour and a custom itinerary for the Tamshiyacu Tahuayo Reserve 150 km from Iquitos.
 Not only a great choice for couples or groups, this is a great option for single travelers as there is no single supplement.